PatternsTechGit/PT_ClientSideAuthorization/README.md

 ## Authentication vs Authorization

 Authentication verifies who the user is, whereas Authorization determines what resources a user can access.
 Authentication is the act of validating that users are whom they claim to be.
 This is the first step in any security process.
-Authorization in system security is the process of giving the user permission to access a specific resource or function.
+Authorization in system security is the process of giving the user permission/rights to access a specific resource.

-## About this exercise
+# About this exercise

+## Previously:

-Previously we have developed an Angular application that have components like `DashboardComponent`, `CreateAccountComponent`, `ManageAccountsComponent`, `DepositFundsComponent` and `TransferFundsComponent`.
+ we have developed an Angular application that have components like `DashboardComponent`, `CreateAccountComponent`, `ManageAccountsComponent`, `DepositFundsComponent` and `TransferFundsComponent`.
 We also have routes configured for these components and a Side Nav that has links for these routes.
 A Toolbar that controls the Side Nav.

 In this exercise we will

-- Create AuthService to simulate a User Login and Logout.
+- Create **AuthService** to simulate a User Login and Logout.
-- Restrict access to routes unless there is a logged in User.
+- Create **AuthGuard** to restrict access to routes unless there is a logged in User.
-- Show & Hide Side Nav links based on the logged in User's role.
+- Show & Hide Side Nav links based on the logged-in User's role.
 - Show the name of logged in User in Toolbar.

 ### Step 1 : AppUser model

-Create a model that will represent the logged in User.
-Create a folder "models" and add AppUser.ts file.
+First we will create a new model that will represent the logged in User.
+Create a folder `models` under `app` directory and add `AppUser.ts` file in it.
+This model will contains user related properties as below :

 ```typescript
 export class AppUser {